swcarpentry/python-testing/03-exceptions.md

 exceptions.
 Most behaviors should be validated with unit tests.

 > ## Exceptions vs. Assertions {.callout}
+>  To resolve any possible confusion on when to use assertions as opposed to exceptions, we would like to make the following points.
 >
-> _Assertions_ can be thought of as your internal checks (as the developer)
+> 1. _Assertions_ can be thought of as your internal checks (as the developer)
 > to make sure that your program is behaving how you would like it to.
-When you are writing tests for your own software, you should use _assertions_.
+When you are writing unit tests for your own software, you should use _assertions_ in those tests since the user will likely not see the tests.
 >
-> _Exceptions_ can be thought of messages that you would like the actual user of your program to let them know that the program behavior is incorrect (e.g. because their input was not correctly formatted).
+> 2. _Exceptions_ can be thought of as messages that you would like the actual user of your program to see to let them know that the program behavior is incorrect (e.g. because their input was not correctly formatted) or to trigger alternative program behaviors.
+Two particular cases where exceptions are useful is when there is a program failure, and when there are special results or cases that need to be handled.
 > A helpful mnemonic is that _Exceptions_ are _external_.